caiocmpalcantara/rathena/CONFIGURE_INTEGRATION.md

 1. **Traditional autotools/Make** - Supports all configure options
 2. **CMake** - Uses its own configuration system (limited configure option support)

-The parallel build system integrates with both, but configure options work differently in each.
+The separated build workflow integrates with both, but configure options work differently in each.

 ## Build System Differences